Create an AI Gateway

 # Check the deployment created by the operator

-kubectl get deployments -l app=ai-gateway-litellm
+kubectl get deployments -l app=ai-gateway

 # Check the service

-kubectl get services -l app=ai-gateway-litellm
+kubectl get services -l app=ai-gateway

 # Check the configmap with LiteLLM configuration

-kubectl get configmaps ai-gateway-litellm-config
+kubectl get configmaps ai-gateway-config

 3. Check the pod logs to ensure LiteLLM started successfully:

-kubectl logs -l app=ai-gateway-litellm -c litellm
+kubectl logs -l app=ai-gateway -c litellm